I am continuing to teach my regular classes online so my Online Training page is the one that is updated most often…

 …and “Movement is Life” was a big favourite with Moshe Feldenkrais as well – I wrote a blog post about it…

-I now have enough mats and head rests that you do not need to bring your own, however you may prefer to bring along a clean sheet or towel to lay over your mat and any headrests you might use.
-Do bring anything else you need to make sure you are comfortable on the floor – some people like to bring an extra-soft pillow or a blanket with them.
-The space is lovely, with big windows but also well-supplied with radiators; as the class is now in the daytime we should not have any heating issues, nevertheless it may be worth bringing a couple of layers with you if you are the sort of person who gets chilly when they relax.
+Live classes, extra info: currently I have enough mats, blankets, and head rests so that you do not need to bring your own, however you are welcome to do so, and do feel free to bring anything else you might need to make sure you are comfortable on the floor – for instance some people like to bring an extra-soft pillow or a particular blanket with them.

 Your Potent Inner Voice